 World Nomads

-Popular with backpackers and adventure travellers.
-One of the few providers that allows you to purchase or extend cover while already overseas.
-Well-suited for Australians combining France with a broader European trip.
+A favourite with backpackers and long-term travellers, World Nomads allows you to purchase or extend cover while overseas.
+Ideal for Australians combining France with a wider European trip or for those who want to keep travelling after their initial plans.

 Buy or extend while overseas